Skip to content

 Production enterprise features Complete UI components and backend features shipped into a large-scale production codebase Focus + Improve

-The Factory itself The factory runs on itself in meta mode — its own agent playbooks are evolved from its own experiment outcomes Meta
+re:factory itself re:factory runs on itself in meta mode — its own agent playbooks are evolved from its own experiment outcomes Meta

-Built something with the Factory?
+Built something with re:factory?
 Open a PR to add it here.

 License